The ESCP Energy Society is excited to launch the ‘Watt A Time to Be Alive’ podcast series!

 Don't miss these fantastic opportunities - begin your application now!

 We are confident this is just the beginning of a fruitful cooperation!

-Dr Patrick Gougeon, Director of ESCP Europe's London campus and the School's Research Centre for Energy Management has been confirmed as a guest speaker at March's Global Oil & Gas HR Summit in London.
+Dr Patrick Gougeon, Director of ESCP Europe's London campus and the School's Energy Management Centre has been confirmed as a guest speaker at March's Global Oil & Gas HR Summit in London.
 Patrick Gougeon will share his expertise on the subject of 'Leveraging talent development to change organisational behaviours in the energy industry' with the 60-70 global HR Directors & Managers from the oil & gas sector in attendance.

-The IEA in Paris invited Dr Vlasios Voudouris, founder of ABM Analytics and also expert at the RCEM, to present the novel ACEGES model he developed.
+The IEA in Paris invited Dr Vlasios Voudouris, founder of ABM Analytics and also expert at the EMC, to present the novel ACEGES model he developed.
 The ACEGES explores the dynamics of the oil and gas markets by explicitly modelling 216 countries around the world.
 Dr Voudouris will present his findings on 1st March at the Paris office of the IEA.

 ESCP Europe Business School has educated generations of international leaders and thinkers.
 Established in 1819 as the world's first business school, ESCP Europe is now celebrating 40 years as a pioneer of cross-border business education in Europe, marking the opening of its campuses in the United Kingdom and Germany in 1973.

 On the weekend of 2nd - 3rd March, ESCP Europe students will have the opportunity to experience the creation of a real start-up, under the guidance of Dr Pano Kroko.

 Dr Kroko is the current Chairman of the global Environmental Parliament, as well as an Angel Investor, a Renewable Energy Finance Innovator and an Environmental Politics and Economics Leader.